Valentine's Day Love Wall String Art

 Spray-paint a heart-shape wooden plaque a neutral color.
 Punch various-size circles from patterned paper, and glue them to the tops of vintage or crafts-store wooden spools in various sizes.
 Adhere the spools to the plaque, placing the tallest at the top and working to the shortest at the bottom.
 Wrap short lengths of thin wooden dowels with patterned paper.
 Fill the spaces between spools with the embellished dowels.

-Set the table for romance.
-A red journal acts as a valentine-perfect table accent when combined with red and white dishes, pink napkins, a striped table runner, and sparkly glasses and flatware.
+Handcrafted decor makes for a perfect Valentine's Day table setting.
+Inscribe names of family, friends, or guests in the journals, and add a few sentiments, mementos, or memories.
+Complement the journals with with red and white dishes, pink napkins, a striped table runner, and sparkly glasses and flatware.
 The casual mix keeps the setting comfortable.
-Before you give the journals to your loved ones, inscribe their names in the journals along with appropriate sentiments, poems, or memories.
 Keep a journal for your own valentine thoughts, too.

 Place sparkly jewelry, a colorful bloom, a pretty bonbon, glittery faux gems, pearly stones, or other tiny treasures in a clear votive holder.
 Top the votive with a valentine-theme paper cupcake liner, and tie in place with colored string.
 Arrange an assortment of votives on a tray for a festive tabletop display.